 Physical custody pertains to who the child will live with on a day-to-day basis.
 The parent who has the child the majority of the time is often referred to as the custodial parent.
-When determining physical custody many arrangements can be reached regarding where the child will be living, ranging from 50/50 agreements, where the child would split their time equally between each parent, to detailed schedules that are customized to the family’s specific situation.
+When determining physical custody, many arrangements can be reached regarding where the child will be living, ranging from 50/50 agreements, where the child would split their time equally between each parent, to detailed schedules customized to the family’s specific situation.

-If a parent has primary physical custody of a child, the other parent may have a parenting time schedule put in place in the custody agreement.
+If a parent has primary physical custody of a child, the other parent may have a parenting time schedule in place in the custody agreement.
 If you have had previous experience with custody agreements, but the term parenting time is not ringing a bell, it may be because parenting time used to be referred to as visitation.
-Parenting time does not need to be limited to overnight weekend visits; it may also look like an order for one parent to have parenting time for a few hours after school during the week, or if the parties live far away from each other it could be an order where one party has the child the majority of the time and the other parent gets to have the child on alternating school breaks.
-The possibilities of different parenting time schedules are endless, and by hiring a competent attorney you are hiring an expert who will help you find the type of schedule that works best for your family’s dynamics.
+Parenting time does not need to be limited to overnight weekend visits; it may also look like an order for one parent to have parenting time for a few hours after school during the week, or if the parties live far away from each other, it could be an order where one party has the child the majority of the time and the other parent gets to have the child on alternating school breaks.
+The possibilities of different parenting time schedules are endless, and by hiring a competent attorney, you are hiring an expert who will help you find the type of schedule that works best for your family’s dynamics.